bseltz-cohesity/scripts/doc/python/Running These Python Scripts.md

 ## Python Version

-You can run my python scripts using any version of Python that is new enough to support TLSv1.2 encryption (2.7 or later, plus some later versions of 2.6.x).
-The only additional requirement that is widely used in my scripts is the python "requests" module.
+You can run these python scripts using any version of Python that is new enough to support TLSv1.2 encryption (2.7 or later, plus some later versions of 2.6.x).
+The only additional requirement that is widely used in these scripts is the python "requests" module.

 ## Requests Module

 The requests module is not a built-in module (it does not come with the default python installation).
-If you try to run one of my scripts and you see the below error, then the requests module is not installed and you need to install it:
+If you try to run one of these scripts and you see the below error, then the requests module is not installed and you need to install it:

 ```text
 No module named 'requests'